REVOgati/Slot_Machine_Randomization/README.md

 The more the number of sets, the higher the bet amount.

+## Steps
-Step 1 : Segment for depositing Money - Stake
+Step 1 : - function for depositing Money - Stake
+Step 2 :-  Determine number of lines/rows to bet
+Step 3 : - Collect a bet amount
+Step 4 : - Spin slot machine
+Step 5 : - Check if user won or lost
+Step 6 : - Give user their wins if they won
+Step 7 : - User plays again or quits